-Proposals for small retail development (Class A1under 80 sq. metres floor space) will be permitted subject to compliance with design policies WHD01&2 below, and it being demonstrated that adequate access and parking provision can be achieved.
+Proposals for small retail developments will be encouraged subject to compliance with design policies WHD01&2 below, and it being demonstrated that adequate access and parking provision can be achieved.

-5 Housing
+4 Housing

 What sizes of house should be built to facilitate local and young people getting their first house in Wyeside, and making their life here?